 How to File for Divorce in Tulsa County?

 If you have decided to file for divorce in Tulsa County, you will need to fill out the appropriate paperwork.
 This paperwork can be found on the Tulsa County District Court website.
 You will need to include information about both parties such as names, addresses, and contact information.
 After the paperwork is filled out, it will need to be filed with the court and a filing fee will need to be paid.
 Once the paperwork is filed, the court will set a hearing date.
 At the hearing, the judge will make a decision about the divorce.

 Division of Marital Assets & Debts

 Oklahoma is an equitable distribution state, which means if you and your spouse can't reach an agreement on your own, the court will step in and divide marital property and debts according to a wide range of factors, such as each spouse's economic health and contributions to the marriage.

-Depending on the circumstances of your divorce case, you may be required to wait for a period of time or take special classes before your divorce can be finalized.
+After filing, there is a waiting period of ninety days before the divorce can be finalized.
+Depending on the circumstances of your divorce case, you may be required to wait for a different amount of time or take special classes before your divorce can be finalized.
 For example, divorces involving minor children are often subject to a waiting period of at least three months.

 How long it takes to get a divorce depends heavily on the circumstances and parties involved.
 If there are no minor children, a divorce in Tulsa, Oklahoma can be finalized in as few as 10 days.
 However, most divorces are finalized in a matter of months, and litigation in highly contested divorce cases can take even longer.

-Our well-regarded and well-versed legal team in Tulsa can help you resolve a variety of family law matters related to your divorce, including:
+Our well-regarded and well-versed divorce attorneys in Tulsa can help you resolve a variety of family law matters related to your divorce, including: